 Automatic selection and launch of a specific flash programming image based on a scanned barcode can improve the speed and accuracy of production programming, especially when there is a varied product mix being programmed.
-Barcode scanning improves accuracy by making the process of selecting a programming image and initiating the programming process less cumbersome, and less vulnerable to user error.
+Barcode scanning improves accuracy by making the process of selecting a programming image fast, automatic, and less vulnerable to user error.
 P&E's CYCLONE FX programmers have the ability to use a barcode scanner, connected via the Cyclone's host USB port, to initiate programming.
-When a barcode is scanned, the Cyclone can automatically select a specific programming image based on the barcode and program a target with it.
-This results in a more efficient manufacturing process.
+When a barcode is scanned, the Cyclone selects a specific programming image based on the barcode and programs the target board accordingly.

 BOSTON - December 14, 2016 - P&E Microcomputer Systems, Inc. has announced the release of support for macOS in P&E’s Eclipse GDB Server.
 P&E offers a downloadable GDB server plug-in for Eclipse-based 3rd party IDE’s including those by NXP, Atollic, and Somnium.
 It also features full support for P&E's Multilink debug probes and Cyclone production programmers, plus NXP’s openSDA series of debuggers and programmers.
 Apple® users are now able to take advantage of P&E's versatile hardware solutions using NXP’s software tools and P&E’s GDB server in their preferred operating system.